Definition of terrorism: Insurance coverage

 Some insurance companies exclude terrorism from general property insurance.
 An insurance company may include a specific definition of terrorism as part of its policy, for the purpose of excluding at least some loss or damage caused by terrorism.
 For example, RAC Insurance in Western Australia defines terrorism thus:

 terrorism – includes but is not limited to the use of force or violence and/or threat, by any person or group of persons done for or in connection with political, religious, ideological or similar purposes including the intention to influence any government and/or to put the public, or any section of the public, in fear.

-It is noted the term Stochastic terrorism began as a method to corelate measurements of violent rhetoric to probability of a terrorists attack.
-While this term is still used in the technical sense in risk management and insurance assessments, a more populist connotation has developed that is used to characterize the nature of certain terrorist acts in the context of social media influence.
+The term Stochastic terrorism began as a method to correlate measurements of violent rhetoric to probability of a terrorist attack.

 Timeline of political definitions

 Listed below are some of the historically important understandings of terror and terrorism, and enacted but non-universal definitions of the term: